dalfonsonash/Crowdfunding_ETL/README.md

 1. Create the Category and Subcategory DataFrames
 2. Create the Campaign DataFrame
 3. Create the Contacts DataFrame
+4. Create an ERD and table schema.
-4. Create the Crowdfunding Database
+5. Create a Postgres Crowdfunding Database

 #### Project Files